benb/squeamish/README.md

 ## Usage

 Promisification is done by Bluebird, so the API follows the standard sqlite3 module, with `Async` appended to method names and the final callback removed.
+Note that the Statement object you get from prepareAsync will also be promisified; the one from prepare() will not.

 Example usage: